OpenRiak/riak_kv/docs/QueryAPI.md

     | contains (key, substr)
 ```

+## Notes on Implementation - Siblings

+Riak supports the `allow_mult = true` state, whereby the history of changes to an object is retained when concurrent updates are made to the same object.
+In this mode, any unresolved history are considered to be "sibling" versions of the same object.
+In the sibling state, all index entries on all versions of the object are active from a query perspective.

 ## Notes on Implementation - Unicode support

 Testing is currently only undertaken on ascii-based index terms, although filter and evaluation expressions have been designed to support unicode.
 There are a number of potential issues with unicode support, not least with support for unicode in HTTP headers, so end-to-end tested Unicode support is currently deferred to a future release.